- Latest Updates

 Additional Information about Money Market Funds

 A money market fund is a type of mutual fund that seeks to offer investors a variety of features, including return of principal, liquidity, and a market-based rate of return, all at a reasonable cost.
-Although the net asset value (NAV) per share of a traditional mutual fund changes daily in response to market factors, money market funds are structured to avoid these changes by seeking to maintain a stable share price, typically $1.00 per share.

 Investors use money market funds for a variety of reasons.
 Like other mutual funds, money market fund shares can be bought or sold at any time.
 In addition, money market funds often provide check-writing privileges for shareholders.
 Some investors use money market funds as a “parking place” for cash between investments because money market fund yields are typically competitive with those of most savings accounts.
 For institutions of all kinds—businesses, nonprofit organizations, government agencies, and financial institutions—money market funds are a preferred vehicle for cash management.

 Federal regulations prohibit a money market fund from acquiring any investment that is not (1) short-term and (2) determined to present minimal credit risks.
 “Short-term” generally means that the money market fund can receive its full principal and interest within 397 days.